peterberbec/FileList/README.md

 The second argument can be two things.

 Argument 2, choice 1 - goal time.
-If the read completes in this time, quit.\n Argument 2, choice 2 - /f or /false.
+If the read completes in this time, quit.\
+Argument 2, choice 2 - /f or /false.
 If this is set, never stop reading.

 Example A: